wcgoodrum/yuzu-keycap-hexcode-finder/README.md

 This program is currently written in python, and I plan to transition it to javascript so that I can have it run in github pages to be useful to the general masses.

-_Legal disclaimer: I'm not associated with Yuzu.
-If this program leads to you picking bad colors, I'm sorry and also not responsible.
-If it blows up your computer or rips a backdoor into your network, thats on you.
-If you steal this code, I will be sad._
+_Legal: I'm not (nor ever have been) associated with Yuzu.
+This code is has no warranty, I bear no liability._